-- A circle is called, time out at edge of playground, spend their lunch with Mrs Snow/Ms Cook, Senior MSA to report incident to class teacher. - If bullying is reported to a member of staff by a parent or child the class teacher of the named bully will investigate the problem straight away. - If bullying is repeated, the child will be taken to the Principal. - If the bullying or violence continues then the Principal will inform the parents and request a meeting.
-The child will be put in to inclusion to enable the child that was being bullied to feel safe
+- A circle is called, time out at edge of playground, spend their lunch with Mrs Cook, to report incident to class teacher. - If bullying is reported to a member of staff by a parent or child the class teacher of the named bully will investigate the problem straight away. - If bullying is repeated, the child will be taken to the Principal. - If the bullying or violence continues then the Principal will inform the parents and request a meeting.

-If bullying or violence continues then the parents could be asked to remove the child for a fixed term, an afternoon, a day or sometimes longer.
+If bullying or violence continues then the parents could be asked to remove the child for a fixed term exclusion, an afternoon, a day or sometimes longer.